kotlin-hands-on/hands-on/Creating a website with Ktor/03_static-content.md

 The first type of content we want to serve up on our website are existing static files, be these images or HTML.

-For serving static content we can use a specific routing function already built in to to Ktor, named `static`.
+For serving static content we can use a specific routing function already built in to Ktor, named `static`.
 The function takes two parameters, the
 URL which corresponds to static contents, and a lambda where we can define the `resources` bundle that serves this content.

 ```kotlin